Local Number Portability

 Number pooling promises greater number conservation benefits.
 The most common proposal is to allocate blocks of 1,000 numbers to each carrier in a rate center.
 The entire prefix is still associated with the rate center, in order to preserve billing by area code and prefix alone.
 However, routing uses an additional digit of the number.
 Thus, NXX-1234 and NXX-2345 would be numbers in the same rate center, but possibly served by different companies.
 The benefit is clear: a new entrant ties up only one-tenth as many unused numbers.
 However, this level of number pooling is only an interim measure, compared to the best solution.

 Local Number Portability, or LNP, at its most basic, allows a subscriber to change local carriers while keeping the same telephone number, so long as the subscriber remains in the same rate center.
 In areas with LNP, every single call requires a database lookup on the full number to determine the correct carrier to handle the call.
-Under the old system, this information could be determined with only the NPA-NXX; with number pooling, the routing requires the first seven digits, NPA-NXX-Xxxx.
-However, some LNP schemes still require that each carrier receive at least one entire prefix in each rate center for assignment to new customers.
+Under the old system, this information could be determined with only the NPA-NXX; with number pooling, the routing requires the first seven digits, NPA-NXX-X However, some LNP schemes still require that each carrier receive at least one entire prefix in each rate center for assignment to new customers.
 Only existing customers can take their numbers with them; if a customer simply turns off service on a particular number, the carrier still holds that number for reassignment.

-At least for the initial implementation, LNP will not affect wireless carriers (cellular, PCS, paging, and other uses), because a number of technical and policy issues need to be resolved.
+At least for the initial implementation, LNP will not affect wireless carriers (cellular, paging, and other uses), because a number of technical and policy issues need to be resolved.
 However, the frequency bands for wireless communications are limited, meaning that there can be only a limited number of carriers in a given area.
 Thus, the benefits of applying LNP to wireless services are less dramatic than for conventional wireline services.

-The LNP model advanced by the New York Public Service Commission for the New York City area codes provides that all unused numbers, both never-used and "recycled" numbers, will be placed in a common pool.
+The LNP model advanced by the New York Public Service Commission for the New York City area codes provides that all unused numbers, both never-used and “recycled” numbers, will be placed in a common pool.
 Each carrier that is licensed to do business in New York City can draw numbers from that common pool to fill orders from new customers.
-No carrier needs to — nor is allowed to — sreserve a large block of unused numbers.
+No carrier needs to — nor is allowed to — reserve a large block of unused numbers.
 Number pooling then becomes a step backwards, since LNP means that numbers are allocated to the carriers in blocks of 1 number, rather than 10,000 or even 1,000.
 Rate-center consolidation becomes far less important, since there is no longer the gross inefficiency in number allocation caused by requiring large discrete blocks of numbers for each carrier in each rate center.

 If LNP is implemented properly, it is the complete solution to the number conservation problem.
 LNP must apply not only to existing subscribers changing to different local carriers, but also to unused numbers being assigned to new subscribers.

-Unfortunately, that model is not being followed in other areas where LNP is being implemented.
+Unfortunately, the NYC model is not being followed in other areas where LNP is being implemented.
 The basic form of LNP allows only existing subscribers to change carriers.
 If Telco X has the 234 prefix allocated to it, then an existing customer can change to Telco Y and take her 234-XXXX number with her, but a new customer who wants a number in the 234 prefix must get it from Telco X, although that customer can then turn around and switch to Telco Y or Telco Z. Further, each new carrier must still be allocated a block of 10,000 numbers (or 1,000 numbers, with number pooling) in each rate center.
-Worse yet, if an overlay is implemented, the incumbent carrier has an enormous advantage in being able to assign new numbers in the familiar area code, since all subscribers who simply turn off their service return the number to the incumbent carrier's private pool to be reassigned a few months later.
+Worse yet, if an overlay is implemented, the incumbent carrier has an enormous advantage in being able to assign new numbers in the familiar area code, since all subscribers who simply turn off their service return the number to the incumbent carrier’s private pool to be reassigned a few months later.

 Part of the problem is that, under the current prevailing model of LNP, each carrier’s switch is still assigned a unique NPA-NXX combination that is used for routing purposes in the LNP database.
 In other words, the LNP database looks up the dialed number NPA-NXX-XXXX and determines which operating company serves that number and from which switch, giving the result in the form of an NPA-NXX routing ID for the required switch.
 That means that each area code can accommodate a maximum of 792 rate centers, divided by the number of local carriers.
 If there are 24 local carriers (a modest assumption, in many large metropolitan areas), there can be no more than 33 rate centers per area code.
 As new carriers are added to the mix, the area code must split, even though there may be millions of unused numbers in the existing area code.